AudioNet/node-core-audio/README.md

 This module is in transition.
-The master branch should work for mac and linux computers, and the v0.1.0_windows branch should work for windows.
+The master branch might work for mac and linux computers, and the v0.1.0_windows branch should work for windows.

+I'm currently working on the "mutex" branch

 Node Core Audio
 ==================